johnnyruz/ProjectTyeDemo/README.md

 1. Create an Azure Container Registry and Azure Kubernetes Service in Azure

-    **(optional)** Use the included terraform configuration file to spin up a new Resource Group with an Azure Container Instance and Azure Kubernetes Service
+    **(optional)** Use the included terraform configuration file to spin up a new Resource Group with an Azure Container Registry and Azure Kubernetes Service

 2. Authenticate with your Azure CR
 ```